Start a Career in Fire Technology

 Acceptance into the Fire Academy is by an application process.
 Prospective cadets are evaluated on the basis of their college and fire experience.
 The top applicants are offered enrollment in the class.

-The application deadline for the Fall 2021 Fire Academy is Friday, April 30, 2021 by 4:00 p.m.
+The application deadline for the Spring 2022 Fire Academy is Friday, October 29, 2021.
 Only typed applications will be accepted.
-Please mail applications to address noted on first page of application.
-The Public Safety Training Complex is open for hand delivering applications.
+Please mail or deliver to the Public Safety Training Complex - emailed applications will not be accepted.

 Allan Hancock College is an Accredited Regional Training Program (ARTP) and the Fire Academy is part of the California State Fire Marshal’s accreditation.
 Since 1972 we have taught Firefighter-1 classes through our 609-hour certified Fire Academy program.